-The following describes how to configure the NAS b3000 v2 as a single device.
+The following describes how to configure the NAS e7000 v2 as a single device.

-- 1. Configure the NAS device using Chapters 2 and 3 of this guide. - 2.
+- 1. Request Storage from the SAN administrator referencing the suggestions made in this guide and the storage management section of the administration guide.
+The LUNs will need to exist on the SAN prior to completing setup. - 2.
+Initialize the NAS device using Chapters 2 and 3 from this guide. - 3.
 Identify the firmware, storage network topology (hub vs. switch), and storage controller features in use on the SAN.
-Prior to connecting any fiber cables, utilize the SAN Connection tool included in the HP Utilities Tab of the WebUI to configure the HBA and corresponding pathing software. - 3.
+Prior to connecting any fiber cables, utilize the SAN Connection tool included in the HP Utilities Tab of the WebUI to configure the HBA and corresponding pathing software.
+Additional information about the SAN connection tool may be found in Chapter 4 of this guide - 4.
 This is an optional step.
 Install NIC teaming software and create fault tolerant or load balanced network ports.
-Follow the recommendations found in this guide and in the administration guide. - 4.
+Follow the recommendations found in this guide and in the administration guide. - 5.
 Connect the fiber channel cables to the storage switch or hub.
-If selective storage presentation (SSP) is being used, the administrator will need to enable the connections one at a time as the cables are connected. - 5.
-Place the NAS device into an active directory or Windows NT 4.0 domain for ease of manageability.
-This is not required for stand-alone systems, but it is recommended. - 6.
+The SAN administrator will need to enable the connections one at a time as the cables are connected.

+- 6. Place the NAS device into an active directory or Windows NT 4.0 domain for ease of manageability.
+This is not required for stand-alone systems, but it is recommended. - 7.
 While the system is online, assign the LUNs to the NAS device one at a time so that they can be identified easily in Device Manager.
-See the procedure in the storage management section of the administration guide.

-- 7. Using Logical Disk Manager (LDM), write signatures to the disks, mark them as basic or dynamic, create corresponding partitions, extended partitions or volumes, assign drive letters, and format the drives.
-See the LDM online help for full details on this procedure. - 8.
+See the procedure in the storage management section of the administration guide. - 8.
+Using Logical Disk Manager, write signatures to the disks, mark them as basic or dynamic, create corresponding partitions, extended partitions or volumes, assign drive letters, and format the drives.
+See the LDM online help for full details on this procedure. - 9.
+Create shares and assign share permissions. - 10.
 This is an optional step.
 Enable protocols such as NCP and/or AppleTalk as desired.
-See the administration guide for this procedure in detail. - 9.
+See the administration guide for this procedure in detail. - 11.
 This is a recommended step.
 Create shares corresponding to the protocols mentioned in the previous steps.
-Grant access rights to the shares. - 10.
+Grant access rights to the shares. - 12.
 This is a recommended step.
 Activate the iLO License Key.
-The iLO License Key is included in the country kit. - 11.
+The iLO License Key is included in the country kit. - 13.
 This is an optional step.
 Install NAS Data Copy for replication services among NAS or server products.
-A thirty day trial license is included with the NAS operating system.

-Read the remaining sections of the administration guide, which detail these steps and processes for utilizing the NAS device.
+A thirty day trial license is included with NAS operating system. - 14.
+Read the remaining sections of the administration guide which detail the steps and processes for utilizing the NAS device.